naslabsec/naslabsec.github.io/content/writeups/tinderbox.md

 ```

-Wwe can exploit this to change the values into `name_offset` to negative value, and gain arbitrary memory write with `setValues`functions, basically we need only to modify `jump_tables_offset[1]` from value 3 to 2, so we'll call `win` function when we run third option in the menu.
+We can exploit this to change the values into `name_offset` to negative value, and gain arbitrary memory write with `setValues`functions, basically we need only to modify `jump_tables_offset[1]` from value 3 to 2, so we'll call `win` function when we run third option in the menu.

 {{< image src="/img/Insomnihack_teaser_2024/menu.png" position="center" >}}
+Figure 3: menu function

 After some try we found that the right offset to modify `jump_tables_offset[1]` is -12.